 Dr David Lacey is Managing Director of iDcare and Senior Research Fellow in Identity Security at the University of the Sunshine Coast.
-He has worked intensively within the identity crime environment across national security, law enforcement, and the community services sector for over fifteen years.
+He has worked in the identity crime environment across national security, law enforcement, and the community services sector for over fifteen years.

 Sylvain arrived in Australia in 2005 and has over 18 years experience in Procurement, Supply Chain, Corporate Real Estate and more recently Risk & Fraud.
 He has worked in various industries including Construction, Mining, Oil & Gas, Automotive, Electrical Equipment and Banking.

 Sylvain is the Co-founder and CEO and CEO at Whispli (formerly Fraudsec), the first, global, truly independent, secure, anonymous two-way communication platform.